alaindresse/react-pwa-intro/README.md

 1. Make your app "Install on home page ready"

    - create logo files with 192 and 512 resolution
-   - update favicon to match
+   - update favicon to match logo files
    - update `manifest.json` to reference the logo files

 2. Allow your users to upgrade from within the app